 There was no stopping the Wiebe team this year!
 Congratulations, Krista and Caitlyn!

-If you never got a chance to meet Kevin, we hope you will take the time one day to curl and play in the Ironman curling event.
+If you never got a chance to meet Kevin, we hope you will take the time one day to curl and play in an Ironman Outdoor Curling event.
 By taking part you will get to know what kind of person Kevin was and enjoy that spirit that comes from playing outdoors.

 Join our fight to beat heart disease and stroke at heartandstroke.ca